 Building a business is one thing, but keeping it relevant as the world moves forward is entirely different.
-As technologies change and innovations arise, businesses and groups must adapt to the changes if they want to remain afloat and profitable.
-Organizational transformation is a change management business strategy geared toward taking a company from its current state to a future and much-better state.
+As technologies change and innovations arise, businesses and groups must adapt to the changes to remain afloat and profitable.
+Organizational transformation is a change management business strategy geared toward taking a company from its current state to a future and much better state.

-This type of transformation is usually necessary when there is a challenge in the typical ways of operation and the management seeks methods to address the challenges.
+This type of transformation is usually necessary when there is a challenge in the typical ways of operation, and the management seeks methods to address the challenges.
 When successful, organizational transformation can give a business an edge over competitors.
-It usually involves almost everyone who is a part of the organization; in some cases, it involves all employees.
-Click here https://www2.deloitte.com/ to read about its advantages.
+It usually involves almost everyone in the organization; in some cases, it involves all employees.
+Click here to read about its advantages.

-You can say it is employee-oriented because it aims to change certain methods of doing business, creating a more transparent and inclusive work environment.
+It is employee-oriented because it aims to change specific business methods, creating a more transparent and inclusive work environment.
 As a result, the workforce becomes more energized and better focused.

 There are usually different steps in achieving organizational transformation.
-Employing the services of a firm that specializes in this field will go a long way in helping a company achieve its goal of completely overhauling the old ways of running its business.
+Employing the services of a firm specializing in this field will go a long way in helping a company achieve its goal of completely overhauling the old practices of running its business.

 However, one of the most acute challenges in this area is identification.
 Most businesses have a difficult time identifying a need for transformation.
 They also find it challenging to know the direction of the transformation.
 But this step is a priority before any work towards organizational transformation can begin (That is, you want to achieve pleasant results).

 A company must identify and understand its existing culture.
-The culture simply refers to its mission and vision, and core values.
-When you add everything together, you will get a picture of the current culture and what needs to be changed.
-The mission is the reason for the company’s existence; why it opened its doors in the first place.
+The culture refers to its mission vision, and core values.
+When you add everything, you will see the current culture and what needs to be changed.
+The mission is the reason for the company’s existence and why it opened its doors in the first place.
 The vision is what it hopes to achieve in the long run.
-Both the mission and vision of a business can be the same or interchangeable.
+A business’s mission and vision can be the same or interchangeable.

-Values are important in the overall scheme of things and play a role in the culture of a business is.
+Values are essential in the overall scheme of things and play a role in the culture of a business.
 However, they are not all there is to the culture, and it is the culture that determines whether or not there should be a transformation.

 Think of the culture as the typical manner of doing things in a business.
 It transcends the values, which are the written codes that everyone sees.
-Values are usually not a true picture of how a company operates.
+Values are usually not an accurate picture of how a company operates.
 You can only know for sure what the culture is when you deeply interact with the business.

-Since it is pretty difficult for some businesses to recognize a need for organizational transformation, there should be pointers to consider.
-Companies set in their ways will have a harder time recognizing this need and calling for help.
-However, when push comes to shove, it is crucial to give in to sound advice.
+Since it is difficult for some businesses to recognize a need for organizational transformation, there should be pointers to consider.
+Companies set in their ways will have more difficulty recognizing this need and calling for help.
+However, when push comes to shove, giving in to sound advice is crucial.